bhanafee/Sensitive/README.md

 `SensitiveArray` extends `Sensitive` for cases where the protected data is an array.
 It overrides the `hashCode()` and `equals()` methods to use the corresponding functions provided by `java.util.Arrays`.

+`SensitiveArray` defines static utility methods for some common cases.
+For cases where `T` is a `CharSequence`, the `concatenate()`, `delimit(CharSequence)` and `delimit(char)` methods can be used to obtain functions that convert the array into a `CharSequence`.

+The `delimit(CharSequence, Function<T, CharSequence>)` method can be used to obtain a function to convert an array of an arbitrary type into a `CharSequence` by applying a conversation function to each element in the array.